ReflectCode/AssetsDemo/readme.md

 Using this service the assets files in `\Android\res` are converted into asset catalog files for Xcode in `\AssetDemo\Assets.xcassets` folder.

 * Image assets from mdpi, hdpi, xhdpi and xxhdpi are mapped to 1x, 2x and 3x images
+* For .9.png files, slicing information is added for asset in catalog
-* Vector image xml are converted into `.pdf` files for use in Storyboard.
+* Vector image xml are converted into `.pdf` files for use in Storyboard
 * Vector image xml are also transformed into Swift code and for each vector file a static method is added in `VectorStore.swift`

 ## Files transformed